sparkfun/SparkFun_LoRaSerial/docs/training.md

 Training is the process of passing a radio's set of parameters to other radios so that they can successfully communicate.

+![Training button on LoRaSerial](Original/SparkFun_LoRaSerial_-_Train.png)

+*The train button on the LoRaSerial*

 There are two ways to initiate training:

-![Training button on LoRaSerial](Original/SparkFun_LoRaSerial_-_Train.png)

 * Pressing the **Train** button on the end of the LoRaSerial device
 * Entering the **ATT** command

 Training is performed by a server radio sending parameters to the client radio.
 Upon reception, the client radio saves the parameters in non-volatile memory and then reboots with the new parameters.

-Pressing and releasing the training button for different lengths of time initiates the following behaviors:
+Pressing and releasing the training button for different lengths of time initiates the following behaviors.

+A ball-point pen is best for pressing the training button. *Be gentle.* The training button can be damaged with too much force.

 ## Training as Client